TrailForceTips

 1. @AuraEnabled

-Use Case: Fetching Account Records Based on Industry
+Use Case: Fetching Account Records by Industry (LWC-friendly)

 public with sharing class AccountService {